 How to Do Gardening Safely

-For the prevention of back pains, it is essential to stay cautious as health is above all.
+For the prevention of back pain, it is essential to stay cautious as health is above all.
 Maintaining a strong position can prove to lessen back pain.
-Gardening is a healthy activity, but poor positions can make it dangerous.
-Following are a few preventions and tips to avoid back pain:
+Staying physically active through gardening is a healthy activity, but poor positions can make it dangerous.
+Following are a few prevention tips for back pain:

-- Every five minutes of gardening, perform the backbends to prevent back sprain.
+- Every five minutes of gardening, perform the backbend stretch to prevent back sprain.

 - Gardening should not take longer than half an hour.